Broken Sword: The Shadow of the Templars and The Smoking Mirror

 One of Cecil's goals was to depart from the humour-based adventure games more popular at the time by creating a game with good pacing and a complex storyline, a reason he thought the Knights Templar would be an ideal subject.
 Broken Sword offered a unique "conversation icon" system which would not reveal to the player what the protagonist was about to say; Cecil's intention was to make the game more cinematic.
 Although aiming at designing a game with a cinematic feel, Cecil felt the game should not resemble interactive movies of that time, which he felt were "mimicking movies".
 He wanted to create two protagonists who would exchange ideas, helping drive the game along.
 He made George American and Nico French to appeal to US and European markets.
 Revolution believed they needed to utilise the best of other creative industries.

 Hand drawn artwork was animated by artists including Don Bluth Studios' Eoghan Cahill and Neil Breen and Red Rover Studio's Mike Burgess, resulting in graphics animated in a style resembling classic animated films.
 The game's final cost was one million pounds.

 Broken Sword II: The Smoking Mirror was conceived in 1997, by Cecil and Revolution's crew.
 The artwork for Broken Sword 2 was developed through a number of stages.
 Initially pencil drawings were made of characters which were then digitally coloured in, before being cleaned up.
 The background layouts were produced in a similar way, also starting out as pencil designs.
-They were all drawn by Eoghan Cahill and Neil Breen, who both previously worked on the original Broken Sword game, while they were now working together with Amy Berenz and Lee Taylor.
+They were all drawn by Eoghan Cahill and Cornelius Breen (as Neil Breen), who both previously worked on the original Broken Sword game, while they were now working together with Amy Berenz and Lee Taylor.
 The music in the game was again composed by Barrington Pheloung, with Bob Sekar adding the closing score.
 While Rolf Saxon returns to voice actor of George, Jennifer Caron Hall a bilingual actress and daughter of French actress Leslie Caron, was cast as Nico.
 Theatre director Edward Hall rehearsed the assembled actors and took no more than a week to record the entire game, according to an interview given by Rolf Saxon in 2011.
 Alternative Magazine The game was first released for Windows on October 31, 1997.